fujaba/fulibMockups/src/test/scenarios/PartyApp/PartyApp.md

 // Click calls addPerson on partyMan ...
 We call buildPerson on partyMan with currentParty theParty and with pname "Albert".
-BuildPerson creates a Participant newPerson  with name pname.
+BuildPerson creates the Participant newPerson with name pname.
 TheParty has participants newPerson.
 BuildPerson answers with newPerson.